 Vipin Saini is an Initiative Lead with eHealth Ontario, working with innovators (individuals or organizations) from across North America, developing new digital health solutions.
 Working within the healthcare space for sixteen years has provided Vipin with insights around patient care, quality improvements, as well as the importance of respect, dignity, and compassion in each interaction.
 Vipin has been a volunteer with Seva food bank since 2012 and joined the Seva board in May of 2018.
 He continues to enjoy being on the ground helping with warehouse work, food collection from partners, and above all interaction with clients, volunteers, and staff.

 Seva Food Bank is located on the Treaty Lands and Territory of the Mississaugas of the Credit.
-This territory is covered by the Upper Canada Treaties and is within the lands protected by the “Dish With One Spoon” wampum agreement.
-For thousands of years, Indigenous peoples inhabited and cared for this land.
+This territory is protected by the “Dish With One Spoon” wampum agreement.
+For thousands of years, this was the traditional land of the Haudenosaunee who inhabited and cared for this land.
 We are grateful to have the opportunity to work on this land, and by doing so, give our respect to its first inhabitants.

 Chair: Hardeep Aulakh